 The term IaH emerged in the early 2000s and has gained momentum in Europe since its inclusion in the European Higher Education in the World 2013 European policy statement.
 More and more high schools in the EU have embraced IaH as an institutional policy for internationalization in the areas of curriculum, teaching and learning, extra curricular activities, as well as linking local and ethnic cultures group.

-For the purposes of consistency throughout the project, the IaH term is used and interpreted as per Beelen and Jones definition from 2015, which perceives IaH as “the purposeful integration of international and intercultural dimensions into the formal and informal curriculum for all the students within domestic learning environments ”(Beelen & Jones, 2015, p.
+For the purpose associated with the project, the term IaH was used and defined in the definition given by Beelen and Jones in 2015, defining IaH as “the purposeful integration of international and intercultural dimensions into the formal and informal curriculum for all the students within the domestic learning environments ”(Beelen & Jones, 2015, p.
 12).

 If you are committed to intercultural understanding and are interested in learning in different cultures, and can improve global capabilities, focus and follow every step of the journey of learning FRIENDS!